DenniSpacito/datamanager/README.md

 # datamanager
 First python project.
 Allows you to graph basic data.

-# use

-make sure to "pip install matplotlib.pyplot" before use.
-Simply run the program on your command line.
 # commands:

 guess() Takes no arguments, instead inputted by the user.
 You will be prompted to enter labels, x, and y values.